Welcome to my article about bodyweight shoulder exercises.

 With that said, these exercises in my mind are more specifically stretches.
 So, they may produce some separation and definition, but I’m not so sure about building muscle and size.

-For the first shoulder workout without weights I thought I’d turn to one of my favourite YouTubers, namely, Jeff Cavaliere.
+For the first bodyweight shoulder workout I thought I’d turn to one of my favourite YouTubers, namely, Jeff Cavaliere.

 Jeff, of Athlean-X fame, is someone who I have followed for a number of years now and I have definitely learned a lot from him.